VaughnVernon/lingvo/README.md

 # lingvo
-Use native-langage in programming by replacing English keywords with functional substitutes.
+Use native langage in programming by replacing English keywords with functional substitutes.